tensorflow/tensorflow/README.md

 # Scikit Flow

 This is a simplified interface for TensorFlow, to get people started on predictive analytics and data mining.

-Library covers variety of needs from linear models to Deep Learning applications like text and image understanding.
+Library covers variety of needs from linear models to *Deep Learning* applications like text and image understanding.

-Why TensorFlow?
+Why *TensorFlow*?
 * TensorFlow provides a good backbone for building different shapes of machine learning applications.
 * It will continue to evolve both in the distributed direction and as general pipelinining machinery.

-Why Scikit Flow?
+Why *Scikit Flow*?
 * To smooth the transition from the Scikit Learn world of one-liner machine learning into the more open world of building different shapes of ML models.
 You can start by using fit/predict and slide into TensorFlow APIs as you are getting comfortable.
 * To provide a set of reference models that would be easy to integrate with existing code.